IBMTechSales/liberty-enterprise-deployment-labs/1010-Modernize-Runtime-to-Liberty/README.md

 to pick up changes, and is easy to configure with a simple human-readable XML configuration file.

-Runtime modernization gets the application to the WebSphere Liberty the least amount of effort.
+Runtime modernization gets the application to the WebSphere Liberty with the least amount of effort.
 The goal is to achieve efficiencies and agility based on the value propositions of WebSphere Liberty, while keeping the existing application code changes to a minimum.